-- Basic rodent handling workshops are required for all new hires who will work with rodents.
+- Basic rodent handling workshops are required for all new hires with less than one year of experience who will work with rodents.
 Mouse Handling Workshops are held once a month.
 Contact UCAR@urmc.rochester.edu for additional information on this course.
-DCM conducts the rat handling training and can be contacted by calling 275-2651.
+If working with rats only, DCM conducts the rat handling workshop and can be contacted by calling 275-2651.

 Do not contact UCAR about the workshops until you have received your approval email!